habpygo/zero-value-msg.client.go/README.md

 If you don't have a seed yet, follow the description here: https://iota.readme.io/docs/securely-generating-a-seed

+If you have installed `giotan` you can easily generate a new seed by running `$ giotan new` then run `$ giotan addresses` and paste the generated address in the input field.

 Please keep in mind that you may NEVER loose this seed nor give it to anybody else, because the seed is the connection to your funds!

 WARNING: Nodes have a nasty habit to go on/off line without warning or notice.
 If this happens try to find another one.